 If you have a dedicated website or online volunteer portal, then making it approachable and user friendly should be top priority!
-Thankfully, there are plenty of things you can do to achieve that
+Thankfully, there are plenty of things you can do to achieve that goal.

 Use the following tips for a user-friendly volunteer site:

 Some websites feature pages packed with dense paragraphs that drag on forever.
 This is often referred to as “the wall of text.”
 When prospective volunteers come to your site, if they’re met with a wall of text, they may not actually be able to digest the information you’re giving them because it’s too much all at once.
 It can push them away by losing their attention and causing a lot of confusion early on in their volunteer journey.

 Typically, we recommend two options: refine and polish your text, or break up your content so it’s easy to digest.

 The homepage should engage prospective volunteers by sharing your program’s mission and the overview of your programming.
 This is a great place to encourage visitors to register as a volunteer with your organization.
 You can share more detailed information about specific volunteer opportunities, requirements, and necessary training once they have registered and have expressed interest in volunteering with your program.

 Refining any content will ensure you’re communicating only the most important information.
 Then, work to make the text that’s left more digestible.

 Here are some ideas to break up dense text: